sayantan-sarkar/freeCodeCampAdvanced/README.md

 The projects are namely:

--Build  a JavaScript Calculator
+-Build  a JavaScript Calculator :  COMPLETE

--Build a Pomodoro Clock
+-Build a Pomodoro Clock : COMPLETE

 -Build a Tic Tac Toe Game